dugsiiyeinc/Job-Portal/README.md

 - Apply to jobs feature
 - Admin dashboard for managing jobs and users
 - Responsive design for mobile and desktop
+- API for posting job to the Facebook

 ## Technologies Used